Link Transifex with GitHub

 - Once the TX resource is created, Transifex automatically generates a resource slug of the format: androidxml

-- When you sync this resource with GitHub, the system will locate the correct TX resource and then it will change the resource slug from androidxml to android-xml--master as you can see below:
+- When you sync this resource with GitHub, the system will locate the correct TX resource and then it will change the resource slug from androidxml to locale-i18n-android-xml--master while maintaining the same name (the full path to the file is also included).

 - Synching a Single File: